Simmons-Wang/Notebook/Behavioural Interview.md

 ## quant self-introduction

-"Hi I'm John and I will graduat from UoE with a degree in Financial Computing.
-My interests are in quant analysis, data mining coding  and I love to create efficient and practical financial analysis with programming skill.
+"Hi I'm John and I graduat from UoE with a degree in Financial Computing.
+My interests are quant analysis, data mining coding.

  I previously do internships in one China hedge fund as a quant researcher. my job is to design QIS and build backtesting module.

-I mainly deal with price data and volume data, which require a better skill of code efficency.
-I create some self-build tool to accelarate some process using muti-processor and numpy.
+I mainly deal with price data and volume data, which require a good skill of code efficency.
+I create some self-build module to accelerate some process using muti-processor and numpy.
 I also try to do something different, combine some machine learning or deep learning method to research alternative data.
 For example, using  time series clustering to build attention factor from search index.
 Using CNN to construct picture recognition strategy and so on.

+ Back in school, I complete several programming courses and many coding-driven courses, including.
+I actively particapate in several research projects, they include sentiment ana, enviro, and green finance, I get experience in data visual, web crawl, scienctific computing and other things.

+These summer I did internship in a fund as a quant analyst to research crypto,  Twitter Analytics: Crawled tweets from over 2000 cryptocurrency-related accounts in real-time by tweepy, applied hybrid approach to identify projects names in tweets and calculated TFIDF
+• Etherscan Analytics: built tracker to collect transaction data on Etherscan with Python and SQLite3, monitored signals of abnormal transactions
+• Limit Order Book: Optimized the data cleaning and factor generation module of deep limit order book,

+ I'm interested in the[Quantitative Investment Internship  role at because I always want to contribute my coding skill to such a tech-driven company. . would you like to know anything else about me?

  some people do not believe machine learning . most of qis only appeared in papers,  real QIS do not trust ml.  can play a  role in financial world. and when i try to implement ml method, I also find some problem, such as the long training and updating time,  easily overfitting, not so clear economical logic. when we deal with alternative sdata, ml also have a high requirment for data quality and data size .我们都是从经济学开始学起，非常相信机器学习将会在这个领域多么的有用.

-Back in school, I complete several programming courses and many coding-driven courses, including.
-I actively particapate in several research projects, they include sentiment ana, enviro, and green finance, I get experience in data visual, web crawl, scienctific computing and other things. even when I graduate , my undergraduate supervisor call me to contribute to his project and his textbook because of my coding skill.

-I'm interested in the Q Developer role at Seamless because I always want to contribute my coding skill to such a tech-driven quant company,we believe the same future of quant and am inspired by the challenge and risk culture.

-would you like to know anything else about me?

 ## What’s been the most challenging problem you have faced and how did you solve it?

-In my most recent internship, the most chanllenging problem is my first strategy, It is about equity chip distribution.
+In my last internship, the most chanllenging problem is my first strategy, It is about equity chip distribution.

  there are very complex computing for a large dataset, the basic code need one month to run it.